Guerrero hits go-ahead triple in 7th, Jays beat Yankees 5-4

+TORONTO (AP) — In a game between teams on extended home run binges, a well-placed chopper down the line proved pivotal.

-TORONTO (AP) — Vladimir Guerrero Jr. hit a go-ahead, two-run triple in the seventh inning and the Toronto Blue Jays rallied to beat the Yankees 5-4 Saturday, handing New York its second straight loss following a season-high nine game winning streak.
+Vladimir Guerrero Jr. hit a go-ahead, two-run triple in the seventh inning and the Toronto Blue Jays rallied to beat the Yankees 5-4 Saturday, handing New York its second straight loss following a season-high nine game winning streak.

+“That was a big hit from Vlad today,” said manager Charlie Montoyo, whose Blue Jays have won nine of 13.
+“The last two days have been awesome for this team, for the young kids, playing the best team in baseball and fighting back.”

+Guerrero Jr. leads all big league rookies with 26 RBIs since the All-Star break.

 Gary Sanchez returned from injured list and hit a solo home run for the Yankees and Gio Urshela added a two-run drive.

-The Blue Jays trailed 4-3 in the seventh when Bo Bichette drew a one-out walk from Adam Ottavino, Cavan Biggio singled and Guerrero Jr. grounded the ball down the first base line and into foul territory.
+The Blue Jays trailed 4-3 in the seventh when Bo Bichette drew a one-out walk from Adam Ottavino, Cavan Biggio singled and Guerrero Jr. hit an 0-2 grounder down the first base line and into foul territory.
 Right fielder Aaron Judge initially mishandled the ball against a side wall, and Guerrero slid in safely for the first triple of his career.

+“I think it was a good pitch,” Sanchez said through a translator.
+“A defensive swing by him and he was able to put the ball in play.
+It stayed inside the line and went down the line.
+Part of the game.
+Sometimes those things are going to happen where the ball is not hit solid but still finds a hole.”

 The Yankees had gone ahead on DJ LeMahieu’s sacrifice fly in the top of the inning, but Ottavino (5-4) couldn’t make it stand up.
 The right-hander allowed a run for the first time in 16 appearances, a streak that dated to July 2 against the Mets.

-Jason Adam (1-0) worked 1 1/3 innings for his first major league win and Derek Law got four outs for his third save in three opportunities.
+Ottavino put both hands on his head as he watched Guerrero’s roll past first base.

+“By the time I looked up, I saw that the ball was over in that area,” Ottavino said.
+“I looked over, I saw (the umpire) call it fair.
+I was kind of in a little bit of disbelief.”

-Teoscar Hernandez hit a three-run home run for the Blue Jays, who have gone deep in 15 consecutive games.
+Teoscar Hernandez hit a three-run homer for the Blue Jays, who have gone deep in 15 consecutive games.
 It is Toronto’s longest such streak since a 19-game run in 2010.

 Blue Jays batters have hit 99 home runs since June 16.
 Only the Yankees (100) have hit more in that span.